Forbes

 1. Jobsite Safety Monitoring

-Computer vision systems can analyze live camera feeds and site footage to detect missing personal protective equipment, unsafe worker positioning near machinery, or hazardous conditions before an incident occurs.
+Computer vision reads live camera feeds and site footage.
+It spots missing protective equipment, workers standing too close to machinery, and hazards, before anyone gets hurt.
 Instead of relying solely on periodic safety walks, AI provides continuous monitoring across the entire site.

-Documented outcomes from AI safety platforms show recordable incident rates dropping 30 to 60 percent within twelve months of deployment, along with meaningful reductions in insurance premiums once a safety track record is established.
+Documented results from AI safety platforms show recordable incident rates falling 30 to 60 percent within a year.
+Insurance premiums follow once a safety record exists.
 For a large project, this can mean the difference between a clean safety record and a costly, disruptive incident.

 Statistics on AI in construction: a 30 to 60 percent drop in recordable safety incidents within 12 months of AI deployment, and a 20 to 35 percent reduction in schedule overruns on projects using predictive scheduling.